Education/Child DevelopmentApply Now

 Welcome to the Education and Child Development Website.
 Here you will be able to find out about degrees and certificates, course offerings, college and community events, and available scholarship opportunities.

 An overview of the body of world literature deemed appropriate and enriching for children from infancy to adolescence.
 The course is designed to impart knowledge about practical experience in presenting age-appropriate literature to children and youth.
 Theory and analyses of discerning literary genres, criteria for selection, and techniques for using classic and contemporary literature with young people.
 Also listed as LIT.
 191.

 ECE.
 201 Child Development (3 units)

-Examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There will be an emphasis on interactions between maturational processes and environmental factors.
-While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
+Examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Emphasis on interactions between biological processes and environmental factors.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
 Also listed as PSYC 201.

 ECE.
 210 Early Childhood Education Principles (3 units)